 Enjoy this dairy-free and gluten-free Chicken Vindaloo with rice or naan for a satisfying dinner!

-Vindaloo is a popular curry to order at restaurants, similar to Chicken Korma or Chicken Tikka Masala.
-The most common version of this curry is made with pork, however we will change it up and make Chicken Vindaloo.
+Vindaloo is a popular curry to order at restaurants, similar to Chicken Korma, Kadai Chicken, and Chicken Tikka Masala.
+The most common version of this curry is made with pork.
+However, we will change it up and make Chicken Vindaloo.

 If you are looking for a vegetarian version of this curry, check out my paneer vindaloo recipe.

 Vindaloo has become synonymous with ‘super hot and spicy curry’.
-However in reality this curry is not the most spicy.
-Yes, we add lots of spices, however it does not have the heat as some other curries.
+However, in reality, this curry is not the most spicy.
+Yes, we add lots of spices, but it does not have the heat as other curries.

-Traditionally, Vindaloo is eaten with pav (similar to dinner rolls), however now people around the world enjoy it with naan, rice or any Indian flatbread.
+Traditionally, Vindaloo is eaten with pav (similar to dinner rolls).
+Now, people around the world enjoy it with naan, rice, or any Indian flatbread.

 Some Misconceptions about Vindaloo Curry

-- I like to add dry Kashmiri red chili's when making Vindaloo sauce.
-These chilies give a wonderful red color to the curry, but are mild.
+- I like to add dry Kashmiri red chili when making Vindaloo sauce.
+These chilies give a wonderful red color to the curry but are mild.
 You can definitely add more or another variety of red chilies to make the curry spicier.

-How to make Chicken Vindaloo in Pressure Cooker?
+How to make Chicken Vindaloo in the Pressure Cooker?

 The main steps are